 On March 2, 2015, FHFA announced enhanced requirements for the sale of non-performing loans by Fannie Mae and Freddie Mac.
-FHFA announced additional enhancements on April 14, 2016 and on August 11, 2016.
-The FHFA requirements are intended to encourage Fannie Mae and Freddie Mac to pursue third-party sales of seriously-delinquent loans while promoting broad buyer participation and borrower protection.
-More broadly, the requirements are intended to promote the transfer of the risk of loss associated with owning seriously-delinquent loans to the private sector, reduce the overall number of loans held in the Fannie Mae and Freddie Mac portfolios in keeping with the portfolio reduction targets in the Senior Preferred Stock Purchase Agreement, and improve borrower and neighborhood outcomes.
-Among other FHFA requirements, buyers of non-performing loans must identify their servicing partners, demonstrate a history of successful resolution of non-performing loans and are required to offer loan modifications to borrowers and provide alternatives to foreclosure whenever possible, including in certain limited cases of underwater properties, principal forgiveness.
+The requirements are intended to encourage Fannie Mae and Freddie Mac to pursue thirdparty sales of seriously-delinquent loans while promoting broad buyer participation and borrower protection.
+More broadly, the requirements are intended to promote the transfer of the risk of loss associated with seriously-delinquent loans to the private sector, reduce the overall number of loans held in the Fannie Mae and Freddie Mac portfolios in keeping with the portfolio reduction targets in the Senior Preferred Stock Purchase Agreement, and improve borrower and neighborhood outcomes.
+Among other requirements, buyers of non-performing loans must demonstrate a history of successful resolution of non-performing loans and are required to offer loan modifications to borrowers and provide alternatives to foreclosure whenever possible.
 If foreclosure cannot be prevented, property sales to owner-occupants and not-for-profit agencies must be prioritized.
-Successful bidders are prohibited from simply abandoning properties and must sell or donate them to an organization willing to take them.
 Fannie Mae works to sell these loans to investors, not-for-profit organizations and public sector organizations and intends to bring pools of non-performing loans to the market on a regular basis.
-In addition, Fannie Mae offers a mix of both larger and smaller pools that may be more attractive to smaller investors, not-for-profit organizations and minority- and women-owned businesses.
-See "Risk Factors - Federal Housing Policy Objectives Adopted by Fannie Mae May Not Be Aligned With the Interests of the Noteholders" for a discussion of how enhanced non-performing loan sale requirements may increase the risk of loss on the Notes.
+In addition, Fannie Mae intends to offer a mix of both larger and smaller pools that may be more attractive to smaller investors, not-for-profit organizations and minority- and women-owned businesses.
+See "RISK FACTORS - Federal Housing Policy Objectives Adopted by Fannie Mae May Not Be Aligned With the Interests of the Noteholders" for a discussion of how enhanced nonperforming loan sale requirements may increase the risk of loss on the Notes.